Zeioth/markmap.nvim/README.md

   opts = {
     html_output = "/tmp/markmap.html", -- Using an empty string here means: Current file's path, but with .html extension. hide_toolbar = "false",
+    grace_period = 3600000 -- Stops makmap watch after 60 minutes if :MarkmapWatchStop has not been used.
+Set to 0 to disable.
   },
   config = function(_, opts) require("markmap").setup(opts) end
 },